fugu-chop/launch_school/rb130_ruby_foundations/lesson_3/1_ruby_version_managers.md

 Valid `rbenv` installations include the `shims` directory in the `PATH`; `rbenv` places it before any other directories that contain ruby or any related programs; this ensures that the __system searches the shims directory first__.

+Shims are lightweight executables that simply pass your command along to `rbenv`.
+So with `rbenv` installed, when you run, say, `rake`, your operating system will do the following:
+1. Search your `PATH` for an executable file named `rake`
+2. Find the `rbenv` shim named `rake` at the beginning of your `PATH`
+3. Run the shim named `rake`, which in turn passes the command along to `rbenv`

+When you execute a shim, `rbenv` determines which Ruby version to use by reading it from the following sources, in this order:
+1. The `RBENV_VERSION` environment variable, if specified.
+You can use the `rbenv shell` command to set this environment variable in your current shell session.
+2. The first `.ruby-version` file found by searching the __directory of the script you are executing__ and each of its parent directories until reaching the root of your filesystem.
+3. The first `.ruby-version` file found by searching the __current working directory__ and each of its parent directories until reaching the root of your filesystem.
+You can modify the `.ruby-version` file in the current working directory with the `rbenv local` command.
+4. The global `~/.rbenv/version` file.
+You can modify this file using the `rbenv global` command.
+If the global version file is not present, `rbenv` assumes you want to use the "system" Ruby — i.e. whatever version would be run if `rbenv` weren't in your path.

 This way, when you run one of the ruby commands or Gems, the system executes the proper shim script.
 The shim script, in turn, executes `rbenv exec PROGRAM`; this command determines what version of Ruby it should use, and executes the appropriate program from the Ruby version-specific directories, e.g. `/usr/local/rbenv/versions/2.3.1/bin`.

-The `shims` directory contains all the shims used by rbenv, while versions contains all the different Rubies.
+The `shims` directory contains all the shims used by `rbenv`, while versions contains all the different Rubies.
 Inside the `versions` directory, you will find one directory for each Ruby version you have installed; inside each of these directories, you will find the specific version of Ruby, all its companion programs, and your Gems for that version.

 When installing on a Mac, we need to add some code to the end of the `.bash_profile`, `.bashrc`, or `.zshrc` file:
 ```